Why I'm Taking a Break From Blogging

 Going on a Blogging Break

-So, maybe, the machine wasn’t the problem, my trying to be a part of it was?
+So, maybe, the machine wasn’t the problem; my trying to be a part of it was.
 Yeah, it's still a question I'm trying to answer.

 And then there was the election.
 We decided we didn’t want to live in the middle of America anymore.
 I wanted the coast, any coast with water, open skies, and open minds.
 Not everyone just up and decides to move across the country.
 I can promise you the more people I share this with, the more I fear I’m setting myself up for judgment, or worse, failure.

 Then there was an offer and the horrible realization we’d put the cart before the horse.
 Houses don’t just sell where we live.
 So we’re in a holding pattern until we get rid of this mortgage.
-We’re waiting…waiting and purging.
 If you’ve considered simplifying and going minimalist, let me tell you the question you should be asking.
 Am I willing to pay to move it across the country?
 It’s a much better indicator of whether an item brings you joy.

 WHY I CAN’T GO BACK